McGill Main Chutes: My Go-To Avalanche Path Skiing

 freddy weaving through trees on skis

-Freddy, weaving through some open tree in the McGill Main Chutes.
+Freddy, weaving through some open trees in the McGill Main Chutes.
 Photo: The Uptrack

 Report from January 22, 2022